chirring/A-Mental-Health-Survey/README.md

+## Table of Contents
+## Part I: Research background
+## Part II: Data Description
+## Part III: Data Processing
+## Part IV: Data Visualization
+## Part V: Machine Learning
+## Part VI: Analysis Results

+## Part I: Research background
+The data comes from the osmi website, the full name of Open Sourcing Mental Illness.
+The survey data used this time is a 2014 questionnaire, about the mental health status of people in the field of science and technology, and more than 1,200 survey results.

+## Part II: Data Description
+>Age
+>Gender
+>Country
+>Self_employed: Whether self-employed
+>Family_history: Is there a family history of mental illness?
+>Treatment : whether it has been treated (subsequent main analysis fields)
+>Work_interfere: Does the disease affect work?
+>No_employees: number of employees
+>Remote_work : Whether to work outside for a long time
+>Tech_company : Is it a technology company?
+>Benefits: Does your employer provide mental health benefits?
+>Care_options: Your employer offers a choice of mental health care
+>Wellness_program: Discuss mental health as part of an employee health plan?
+>Seek_help: Does your employer provide resources to learn more about mental health issues?
+>Anonymity: Is there treatment for anonymous protection?
+>Leave: Is it easy to leave medication?
+>Mental_health_consequence : Discuss with employers whether mental health has an adverse effect
+>Phys_health_consequence: Discuss with employers whether physical health has an adverse effect
+>Coworkers: Willing to discuss with colleagues?
+>Supervisor: Will you discuss with your immediate supervisor?
+>Mental_health_interview: Will mental health be discussed during the interview?
+>Phys_health_interview: Will you discuss your health during the interview?
+>Mental_vs_physical: Does the employer think that mental health is as important as physical health?
+>Obs_consequence: Has your colleague been affected by mental health?
+>Comments
+>Timestamp
+>State

+## Part III: Data Processing

+### Import data packets and see the data structure
 	import numpy as np # linear algebra import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv) import matplotlib.pyplot as plt